springernature/springernature_api_client/README.md

 ### 2️⃣ Rate Limit Exceeded (Error 429)

-SpringerNature API limits requests per minute.
+Springer Nature API limits requests per minute.
 If you hit the limit, wait or request a higher quota.

 ### 3️⃣ Connection Timeout